-The job of a journalist consists of writing and adapting pieces of text for different types of media.
-For instance, newspapers, radio, television, and electronic media.
+The job of a journalist consists of writing and adapting pieces of text for media.
+For instance, for newspapers, radio, television or electronic media.

 In the end, according to journalism ethics, readers, watchers or listeners should hear and convey the points of view of at least two parties in every journalistic content.

 What do communication specialists do?

 The job of a communication specialist consists of performing one of two types of communication, if not both: